-- Forest operations can positively or negatively impact their quality of life or business. - Inappropriately managed operations can create health, safety, environmental and biosecurity hazards for neighbours.
+- Inappropriately managed operations can create health, safety, environmental and biosecurity hazards for neighbours.

 11.4 Social Impact

 Environmental Hub > EMS > Process - Assessment of social impact

 Neighbours and communities may be impacted by a change in operational procedure or intensity of operation.
 Social Impact Assessment is an additional form of Assessment of Environmental Effects that may be needed from time to time where many of the potentially affected parties have little direct representation in decision processes.
 It also enables us to review our operations to minimise negative impacts.